Quarterly Financial Report for the quarter ended December 31, 2020

 2.1 Statement of Authorities

-The CTA’s total authorities available for use in 2019-2020, totalling $36,747,705, have increased by $3,158,420 when compared to the same period in the previous fiscal year as illustrated in the Statement of Authorities and in the Departmental Budgetary Expenditures by Standard Object below.
-This increase is primarily attributable to the reprofile of $3,522,137 to pay for the cost related to the Government of Canada Workplace 2.0 Fit-up Standards project.
-In the third quarter of 2018-2019, this amount was reprofiled to 2019-2020.
-However, at the end of the third quarter of 2019-2020, this amount has not yet been reprofiled to 2020-2021, thus showing an excess of authorities available for use in 2019-2020.
+The CTA’s total authorities available for use in 2020-2021, totalling $44,511,936 have increased by $7,764,231 when compared to the same period in the previous fiscal year as illustrated in the Statement of Authorities and in the Departmental Budgetary Expenditures by Standard Object below.
+This increase is primarily attributable to the temporary funding of $7,562,923 received in order to respond to a higher number of service and accessibility related complaints as announced in the Economic and Fiscal Snapshot 2020.

 2.2 Statement of Departmental Budgetary Expenditures by Standard Object

-Compared to the previous year, total budgetary expenditures recorded in the third quarter have increased by $904,036, from $7,765,118 to $8,669,154, as illustrated in the Departmental Budgetary Expenditures by Standard Object below.
-This increase is mainly attributable to an increase in the Personnel and Acquisition of machinery and equipment expense categories.
-These increases are offset by a reduction in the Transportation and communications and Information expense categories as explained below:
+Compared to the previous year, total budgetary expenditures recorded in the third quarter have increased by $752,709, from $8,669,154 to $9,421,863, as illustrated in the Departmental Budgetary Expenditures by Standard Object below.
+This expenditure increase is mainly attributable to an increase in the Personnel and Professional and special services categories.
+These increases are offset by a reduction in the Transportation and communications category as explained below:

-- The expenditures in the Personnel category have increased by $1,046,189 and is primarily due to the retroactive payment of salaries owed and the increased rates of pay stemming from the renewal of collective agreements.
-In addition, additional resources were required to address the influx of air travel complaints.
+- The expenditures in the Personnel category have increased by $636,783 and is primarily attributable to the additional resources required to address the continued influx of air travel complaints.

 With respect to all other budgetary expenditures by Standard Object, overall expenditures are similar to those of the previous fiscal year.
 Any difference is primarily attributable to the period in which the purchases were settled.